UCL-Ventura breathing aid (CPAP) – Design and manufacturing package (3 years)

 Please submit eligible requests using your organisational email address to avoid delays.
 Por favor utilice su correo electrónico profesional para evitar retrasos.

-We will only authorise requests from people representing the following organisations: Manufacturers, Research Institutions, Healthcare providers or non-profit sector.
+We will only authorise requests from people representing the following organisations: Manufacturers, Research Institutions, Healthcare providers, and non profit organisations.

 Requests from people applying in a personal capacity will be rejected due to licensing restrictions.
 Se rechazarán solicitudes de personas a título personal debido a restricciones de licenciamiento.